hmlr-lab/NumLog-NumericalReasoning/README.md

 :-use_module('NumLogILP').
 ```

-3.If you want to learn only from a single numerical values easily use learn(Pos,Neg,Method):
+3. To learn only from a single numerical values easily use learn(Pos,Neg,Method):

 ``` Prolog
 :-